asfaqurPranto/hdl-8bit-risc-cpu/README.md

 # 🧠 8-bit RISC CPU in Verilog

 This project is a simple 8-bit **RISC (Reduced Instruction Set Computer)** CPU designed using Verilog HDL.
-It supports basic arithmetic and logical operations, branching, and memory access.
-Designed for learning, simulation, and implementation on small FPGAs.
+It supports basic arithmetic and logical operations, branching, and memory instruction.

 ---